 BIM can bring major business opportunities – not only to precast manufacturers but also concrete suppliers.
 The data and specifications of either can be used to create BIM objects for planners and designers to access via BIM Libraries.

-The article examines the use of concrete for a coastal defence system by our customer Wyre Council in Rossall, north-west England, which adopted BIM processes before the current guidelines were even published.
-The project required vast amounts of concrete for much of the defence system like wave breakers, a rear flood wall and precast steps for every 100m of the construction.
+The article examines the use of concrete for a coastal defense system by our customer Wyre Council in Rossall, north-west England, which adopted BIM processes before the current guidelines were even published.
+The project required vast amounts of concrete for much of the defense system like wave breakers, a rear flood wall and precast steps for every 100m of the construction.

-The team at Wyre Council that drove this part of the project recognised that BIM would greatly support project outcomes as well as provide a digital asset for the lifetime of the defence wall.
-As Carl Green, who is head of engineering at the council, puts it: “I was determined that the next generation of people who would be renewing the defences in 50 years’ time wouldn’t face the same challenges as my team.”
+The team at Wyre Council that drove this part of the project recognized that BIM would greatly support project outcomes as well as provide a digital asset for the lifetime of the defense wall.
+As Carl Green, who is head of engineering at the council, puts it: “I was determined that the next generation of people who would be renewing the defenses in 50 years’ time wouldn’t face the same challenges as my team.”